 Create Sponsor Tiers and Manage Sponsor Contracts

-Sponsorship Management helps you define sponsorship tiers (the benefits sponsors receive) and manage sponsor contracts over time (which tier a sponsor is on, and when).
+Sponsorship Management helps you define sponsorship tiers (the benefits sponsors receive) and manage sponsor contracts over time—including which tier a sponsor is on, when it applies, and how it changes.

 Managing Sponsorship Contracts